vvinch/dotnet-core-ide/README.md

 - /extensions

    This folder will be initialized with the Visual Studio Code extensions at startup.
 If the volume already contains data, it will be preserved.
-It this volume is mapped, it prevents from loosing extensions updates after each session.
+If used, this volume prevents from loosing extensions updates after each session.

 ### Environment